Cutting-Edge Technology & Board-Certified Radiologists Close to Home

 Mercy Health - Fairfield Hospital is Butler County’s Only Hospital to have Breast MRI Accreditation from the American College of Radiology

 Mercy Health - Cincinnati, which provides advanced, quality, compassionate care in your neighborhood through its care network, announces that the American College of Radiology (ACR) has designated Mercy Health – Fairfield Hospital as Butler County’s only hospital to earn accreditation in Breast MRI by the American College of Radiology (ACR).Read More ❯

-Each year, Cincinnati Magazine and Cincy Magazine publish a list of Top Doctors and Best Doctors, respectively.
+Each year, Cincinnati Magazine and Cincy Magazine publish a list of Top Doctors and Best Doctors in Cincinnati, respectively.
 The publications send surveys to medical doctors asking them to identify who they would turn to if “you, a family member or a friend needed medical attention.”
-Many, many Mercy Health Physicians made the lists!Read More ❯
+We are proud to have many Mercy Health physicians be named the best doctors in Cincinnati.Read More ❯

 Interventional Radiologists at Mercy Health Hospitals Can Diagnose and Treat PAVM, a Rare Cardiovascular Condition